RenderKit/embree/doc/src/api/rtcInitIntersectContext.md

 scene.

-The minWidthDistanceFactor value controls the target size of the curve radii when min-width feature is enabled.
+The minWidthDistanceFactor value controls the target size of the curve radii when the min-width feature is enabled.
 Please see the [rtcSetGeometryMaxRadiusScale] function for more details on the min-width feature.